An exotic deformation of the hyperbolic space: Further results

 Of course, the first subquestion of Problem~\ref{prob:ranks} left open by the theorem above is the existence of irreducible representations

 when $n\ge 3$.

-For \emph{unitary} representations, the following proposition is well-known.
+The analogue of the following proposition for \emph{unitary} representations is well-known.
 It cannot possibly hold for arbitrary representations on a Hilbert space, but finite index sesquilinear forms provide just enough spectral theory to obtain the conclusion.
+(We recalled the definition of Gelfand pairs just before Corollary~\ref{cor:Gelfand} above.)

 \begin{prop} Let $(G, K)$ be a Gelfand pair and $k=\R$ or $\C$.
-Let $\pi$ be a continuous $k$-linear representation of $G$ on a $k$-Hilbert space $\sH$ preserving a continuous, nondegenerate (sesqui)linear form of finite index.
+Let $\pi$ be a continuous $k$-linear representation of $G$ on a $k$-Hilbert space $\sH$ preserving a continuous, strongly non-degenerate (sesqui)linear form of finite index.
 If $\pi$ is irreducible, then the space $\sH^K$ of $K$-invariant vectors has $k$-dimension at most~$1$ if $k=\C$ and at most~$2$ if $k=\R$. \end{prop}

 As always, irreducibility means that there is no \emph{closed} $G$-invariant proper subspace.
+The \emph{strong} non-degeneracy refers to a completeness condition, see~\cite{bim}.

-\begin{proof}[Proof of Proposition~\ref{prop:schur}] We denote by $\sA$ the convolution algebra of compactly supported bi-$K$-invariant continuous functions on $G$.
+\begin{proof}[Proof of Proposition~\ref{prop:schur}] We choose a Haar measure on $G$ (necessarily bi-invariant since $G$ must be unimodular~\cite[24.8.1]{Simonnet}) and we denote by $\sA$ the convolution algebra of compactly supported bi-$K$-invariant continuous functions on $G$.
 We consider the more complicated case $k=\R$; it will be clear from the proof that it applies to $k=\C$, with minor simplifications.
 Let $B$ be the bilinear form under consideration.

 For any continuous linear operator $T$ of $\sH$, we denote by $T^\dagger$ its $B$-adjoint, i.e. the unique continuous linear operator such that $B(Tu, v) = B(u, T^\dagger v)$ holds for all $u,v\in \sH$.
-The $B$-adjoint exists: it can be produced as $T^\dagger = JT^*J$ if $J=J^*=J^{-1}$ is the operator with $B(x,y)=\langle J x, y\rangle$.
+The $B$-adjoint exists: it can be produced as $T^\dagger = J^{-1}T^*J$ if $J=J^*$ is the operator with $B(x,y)=\langle J x, y\rangle$.
 By assumption, we have

-We can extend $\pi$ to a representation of the convolution algebra $\mathrm{C}_c(G)$ of all compactly supported continuous functions on $G$.
+We can extend $\pi$ to a representation of the convolution algebra $\mathrm{C}_c(G)$ of all compactly supported continuous functions on $G$ by integration against the Haar measure.
 Let $\mu_K$ be the normalized Haar measure of $K$, seen as a measure on $G$.
 Then $\mu_K$ is a convolution idempotent and

 Further, we can define the continuous linear operator $P:=\pi(\mu_K)$, yielding a $K$-invariant operator $P\colon\sH\to\sH^K$ which is the identity on $\sH^K$.
 In particular, the space $\sH^K$ is $\sA$-invariant.